Robotic-Neck/robotic_neck_micro_ros/README.md

 # robotic_neck_micro_ros
-PlatformIO repository to develop the microcontroller software with the Micro-ROS framework for Robotic Neck capston project.
+PlatformIO repository to develop the microcontroller software with the Micro-ROS framework for the Robotic Neck project produced for the Design of Robotic Systems (Capston) course.

 This repository will contain the code, libraries and other resources necessary for the successful programming and operation of the Robotic Neck system.